 Before we turn to the labor supply decision, we analyze the firms' problem.
 In each sector i, firms produce goods in a competitive market using the varieties of labor i supplied by the continuum of household j.
-However, each household j has a monopoly power in supplying the variety (j, i) of labor.
-Labor used to produce each good i is a CES aggregate, L(i), of the continuum of individual types of labor of variety i defined by with an elasticity of substitution $\theta > 1$.
+However, each household j has a monopoly power in with an elasticity of substitution $\theta > 1$.
 Here $l_t^d(j,i)$ is the demand for labor of type i supplied by household j.
 As the production function of each sector i exhibits "love for variety" in types of labor j, every household sells labor to every sector.
-Given that each differentiated type of labor is supplied in a monopolistic-competitive market, the demand for labor of type (j, i) on the part of wage-taking firms is given by
+Given that each differentiated type of labor is supplied in a monopolistic-competitive market, the demand for labor of type (j,i) on the part of wage-taking firms is given by